freeCodeCamp/i18n-curriculum/curriculum/challenges/german/07-scientific-computing-with-python/build-a-probability-calculator-project/probability-calculator.md

 The `Hat` class should have a `draw` method that accepts an argument indicating the number of balls to draw from the hat.
 This method should remove balls at random from `contents` and return those balls as a list of strings.
 The balls should not go back into the hat during the draw, similar to an urn experiment without replacement.
 If the number of balls to draw exceeds the available quantity, return all the balls.

-Next, create an `experiment` function in `main.py` (not inside the `Hat` class).
+Erstelle als nächstes eine `experiment`-Funktion in `main.py` (nicht innerhalb der `Hat`-Klasse).
 This function should accept the following arguments:

 - `hat`: A hat object containing balls that should be copied inside the function.
-- `expected_balls`: An object indicating the exact group of balls to attempt to draw from the hat for the experiment.
+- `expected_balls`: Ein Objekt, dass die exakte Gruppe von Kugeln anzeigt, die aus dem Hut gezogen werden sollen.
 For example, to determine the probability of drawing 2 blue balls and 1 red ball from the hat, set `expected_balls` to `{'blue':2, 'red':1}`.
-- `num_balls_drawn`: The number of balls to draw out of the hat in each experiment.
+- `num_balls_drawn`: Die Anzahl der Kugeln, die in jedem Experiment aus dem Hut gezogen werden sollen.
-- `num_experiments`: The number of experiments to perform.
-(The more experiments performed, the more accurate the approximate probability will be.)
+- `num_experiments`: Die Anzahl der durchzuführenden Experimente.
+(Je mehr Experimente durchgeführt werden, desto genauer wird die ungefähre Wahrscheinlichkeit sein.)

 The `experiment` function should return a probability.